Yamanouchi Travel Guide: 7 Things to Do in Yamanouchi, Nagano

 • Highlights:

-• Generous, locally sourced toppings
+• Thick-cut, locally sourced pork slices.

 Eating delicious crisp and fresh Nagano Apples in Yamanouchi